KonstantinOd/ajax-fullstack/README.md

 - Created a bootstrap table to display operators statistics and a nested table to display sensors statistics depends on operator name.

 - Added filters by date in the range of no more than 2 weeks
 - Added total_tests, total_success, total_failure under the main Sensor and Operator Statisctics tables.
+(I calculated these values on the front-end side, but I think it's better to create a new api method to get total_tests, total_success and total_failure values).

 ## Backend app